-Any use of a Village issued electronic communications device that allows or provides access to the internet or any portion of Village computer systems shall also comply with the provisions of Section 12-3-4(W) of this Manual.
+Any use of a Village issued electronic communications device that allows or provides access to the internet or any portion of Village computer systems shall also comply with the provisions of Section 4.23 Social Media Policy and Guidelines of this Manual.

-(W) Social Media Policy and Guidelines: This is the Village's official policy for social media use and provides guidance for employees and elected officials on their professional and personal use of social media.
+Section 4.23 Social Media Policy and Guidelines

+This is the Village's official policy for social media use and provides guidance for employees and elected officials on their professional and personal use of social media.

-- Professional Use of Social Media: Before engaging in social media as a representative of Village, an employee must be authorized to comment by an elected Village Official or Department Head.
+- (a) Professional Use of Social Media Before engaging in social media as a representative of Village, an employee must be authorized to comment by an elected Village Official or Department Head.
 A Village employee may not comment as a representative of the Village unless authorized to do so.
-Once authorized to comment, the employee must: - Disclose you are an employee or elected official of the Village, and use only your own identity. - Disclose and comment only on non-confidential information. - Ensure that all content published is accurate and not misleading and complies with all Village policies. - · Comment only on the employee's area of expertise and authority. - Ensure comments are respectful and refrain from posting or responding to material that is offensive, obscene, profane, defamatory, threatening, harassing, bullying, violent, discriminatory, infringes copyright or trademark, breaches a Court order, or is otherwise unlawful. - Refrain from making comments or posting material that might otherwise cause damage or injury to the reputation of any Village employee or Village Official or otherwise put the Village, a Village employee, or Village Official in a bad or negative light. - 2.
-Personal Use of Social Media: The Village recognizes that an employee may wish to use social media in his or her own personal life.
+Once authorized to comment, the employee must: - Disclose you are an employee or elected official of the Village and use only your own identity. - Disclose and comment only on non-confidential information.
+See Section 4.9 Protection of Information under the Health Insurance Portability and Accountability Act (HIPAA) - Ensure that all content published is accurate and not misleading and complies with all Village policies. - Comment only on the employee's area of expertise and authority. - Ensure comments are respectful and refrain from posting or responding to material that is offensive, obscene, profane, defamatory, threatening, harassing, bullying, violent, discriminatory, infringes copyright or trademark, breaches a Court order, or is otherwise unlawful. - Refrain from making comments or posting material that might otherwise cause damage or injury to the reputation of any Village employee or Village Official or otherwise put the Village, a Village employee, or Village Official in a bad or negative light. - (b) Personal Use of Social Media The Village recognizes that an employee may wish to use social media in his or her own personal life.
 This policy does not intend to discourage or unduly limit an employee's personal expression or personal online activities.
 However, an employee should recognize the potential for damage caused (either directly or indirectly) to the Village, another Village employee, or a Village Official in certain circumstances through or in relation to an employee's personal use of social media when the employee can be identified as a Village employee.
 Accordingly, an employee should comply with this policy to ensure that risk of such damage or injury is minimized.